wbeebe/java/README.md

 # java

 A "sketchbook" collection of Java projects originally created in NetBeans.
-These are not complete applications, but a experiments trying out various capabilities and features of Java and JavaFX.
-They'll start and they illustrate some feature or collection of features.
+These are not complete applications, but coding experiments trying out various capabilities and features of Java and JavaFX.
+They'll start and they illustrate some feature or collection of featuresi, but they're not all that useful in and of themselves.

 + BorderPaneExample - JavaFX application.
 Creates a resizable canvas that is drawn upon and updates as the Pane parent is resized.